flamancini/ERP_habituation_2018/README.md

 Written in Matlab R2016b by F Mancini, fm456@cam.ac.uk

-The script to perform a point-by-point, one-sample Wilcoxon signed-rank test of EEG waveforms is 'wilcoxon_clustercorr.m'.
+'wilcoxon_clustercorr.m' performs a point-by-point, one-sample Wilcoxon signed-rank test of EEG waveforms is.
 Please see details at the beginning of the code.

 The script to model the habituation of EEG data is 'svd_analysis.m'.
 It requires the Curve Fitting Toolbox in Matlab.